 34 | Dai Fujikura – Secret Forest

-Reviewed in September, this is the most impressive of the first batch of NMC Recordings’ ‘Debut Discs’ series, focussing on less well-known composers.
-It’s Fujikura’s engagement with lyricism that’s most interesting, side-stepping well-worn approaches from both East & West to create works of striking originality.
+Reviewed in September, this is the most impressive of the first batch of NMC Recordings’ ‘Debut Discs’ series, focusing on less well-known composers.
+It’s Fujikura’s engagement with lyricism that’s most interesting, side-stepping well-worn approaches from both East and West to create works of striking originality.

 33 | The Flashbulb – Opus At The End Of Everything

-Over the last few years, Benn Jordan has been moving further & further away from acid-fuelled electronica, in favour of overtly melodic material, inflected with jazz & improvisational flourishes.
-His latest album moves sideways, into an oasis of ambient with heavy, glitched beats & swirling pianos.
+Over the last few years, Benn Jordan has been moving further and further away from acid-fuelled electronica, in favour of overtly melodic material, inflected with jazz & improvisational flourishes.
+His latest album moves sideways, into an oasis of ambient with heavy, glitched beats and swirling pianos.
 As ever in Jordan’s work, the production values are through the roof, giving every track a sheen of absolute quality.

 32 | of Montreal – Paralytic Stalks

 What can one say about of Montreal that’s not been said already? i gave up long ago trying to fathom how on earth Kevin Barnes can come up with such remarkable tracts of psychedelia, effortlessly incorporating a host of styles and manners to communicate his unique lyrical adventures.
 Paralytic Stalks is Barnes at his kaleidoscopic best, shoehorning endless non sequiturs into each song while somehow keeping it all hanging together.

 31 | Kettel & Secede – When Can